SprintWithCarlos/restapi/README.md

 ##Video 6: MongoDB and Mongoose
 I preferred to use async/await with try and catch blocks for mongoose methods I used findOneAndUpdate() method instead in products

+##Video 7: Mongoose validation

+- Added validation to both models and routes
+- Added Postman Collection with tests for all 9 routes